 “This is no problem.
 Where I take you to go and eat?
 No pay.”

 So Rajha cycled us slowly, hopelessly, around and around Agra.
-He could’t make it up the climbs of the town so Giristroula and I had to shift and rock ourselves forward to give him some momentum as he tackled the hills.
+He couldn’t make it up the climbs of the town so Giristroula and I had to shift and rock ourselves forward to give him some momentum as he tackled the hills.
 At certain points we got out and pushed Rajha along.
-Rajha sat up, not peddling, on his saddle.
+Rajha sat with his feet up, the peddles slowly turning in the air.

 Rajha looked at me for a while.
-I started to feel embarrassed in the silence.
-Rajha didsn’t move.
+I felt embarrassed in the silence.
+Rajha didn’t move.
 His face showed no emotion whatsoever.
 Finally he started to stir.
-He swallowed, his adam’s apple bobbed up and down.
-He shifted on his seat.
-I wondered if Rajha’s was going to hit me.
+He swallowed, his Adam’s apple bobbed up and down.
+I wondered if he was going to hit me.
+“This is no problem…” he said quietly.”No problem…You pay already,” he said slowly “So…Where we go now?”

 Rajha’s inscrutable face stared at me.
 Unblinking.
 The hand stayed out.